 I am Head of the Cardiff University School of Physics and Astronomy.

 I am a member of the Astronomy Instrumentation Group, with many years experience in far infrared and submillimetre astronomy and instrumentation, both ground-based and space-borne.

-I studied Electrical Engineering at University College Dublin, graduating in 1976, after which I worked in industry before doing a PhD in Astrophysics at Queen Mary College London, graduating in 1985.
+I studied Electrical Engineering at University College Dublin, graduating in 1976, after which I worked in industry before doing an MSc in Astrophsyics and subsequently a PhD in Astrophysics at Queen Mary College London, graduating in 1985.
 I remained at Queen Mary until 2001, when I joined the Astronomy Instrumentation Group at Cardiff University.

 Honours and awards

 - Royal Astronomical Society Group Achievement Award: SCUBA Team, 2009

 - Arthur C Clarke Individual Achievement Award, UK Space Conference, 2010

 - French Association for Aeronautics and Astronautics Grand Prix award to Herschel/Planck Team, 2010

 - Arthur C Clarke Academic Study/Research Achievement Award: Herschel-SPIRE Team, UK Space Conference, 2013

 - Royal Astronomical Society, Group Achievement Award: Herschel-SPIRE Team, 2014